 Yellow and green split peas, beans, chickpeas, and lentils belong to the legume family and they are the edible seeds of legume plants.
 We all know that beans are healthy because they contain fiber and antioxidants and they are an excellent source of non-animal, fat-free protein.
 Now, all you have to do is make my Greek fava so you can taste its amazing flavor and texture.

-Oh, did I mention that fava is gluten-free?
+Oh, did I mention that Fava is gluten-free?
 I know that it is important for many readers.
 Last but not least, fava is also very make-ahead friendly.
 You may keep it on the fridge for at least 3 days.
-Add a bit of water and reheat it on the stove on low heat, until it reaches the desired consistency.
+Add a bit of water and reheat it on the stove on low heat, until it reaches the desired consistency and temperature (it is delicious at room temperature).
 You are ready to go.

 THE PARSLEY PESTO

-Don’t forget to pair this pan-seared shrimp dish with a bottle of white wine like Assyrtiko, Moschofilero, and a delicious cabbage salad.
+Don’t forget to pair this pan-seared shrimp dish with a bottle of white wine like Assyrtiko, Moschofilero, and serve it with delicious salads and side dishes.

 Mediterranean Pan-Seared Shrimp with Split Pea Puree and Parsley Pesto